Woody Dumart: Retirement

 Dumart retired having played sixteen NHL seasons in all, scoring 211 goals and 218 assists for 429 points in 772 games.

+Dumart also got into coaching after retirement serving as the Boston Bruins Jr head coach during the 1961-62 season.

-He settled in the Boston area, and remained active with charitable affairs, being the longtime coach of the Bruins' Alumni Association team.
-He was father of three: Jeff, Judy, and Bruce.
+He settled in the Boston area with his wife Nancy, had three children, 10 grandchildren, 3 great grandchildren and remained active with charities, and coached the Bruins' Alumni Association team.
+For a period of time Dumart also worked as the official scorer during Bruins home games.

 On his way to Ray Bourque Night, with his son Jeff Dumart, at the FleetCenter, Woody suddenly became ill with heart trouble and was taken to the hospital, where he died on October 19, 2001.

+Dumart remained a legend in his hometown of Kitchener and was later inducted into the Region of Waterloo Hall of fame.

 He was inducted into the Hockey Hall of Fame in 1992.
+Then most recently in 2023 he was named one of the top 100 best Bruins player of all time.